elatov/elatov.github.io/_posts/2012-04-08-ubuntu-11-10-vms-experience-high-storage-latency-on-esxi-5-0.md

 	root@uaclass39:~# ps -efly | grep ^D
 	D root 1570 1 3 90 10 137492 58296 sleep_ 16:54 ?
 00:00:15 /usr/bin/python /usr/sbin/update-apt-xapian-index --force --quiet

-So it looks like the &#8220;update-apt-xapian-index&#8221; is what&#8217;s causing the high disk IO.
+So it looks like the "update-apt-xapian-index" is what's causing the high disk IO.
 I then wanted to check how much IO was happening, so I ran the following:

 	root@uaclass39:~# iostat 1 5 /dev/sda